MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### Parameters
  [in] *bExpand*
- `TRUE` to expand the property; FALSE to collapse the property.
-The default value is `TRUE`.
+ TRUE to expand the property; FALSE to collapse the property.
+The default value is TRUE.

 ### Remarks